laurabenestan/Lobster-assigner/script-erratum.md

 To avoid high-grading bias, the assignment analysis using the THL method requires the samples to be partitioned in a training and holdout datasets (Anderson 2010).
 Ranking of markers is then conducted on the training samples and the assignment with the selected markers, on the holdout samples.
 The corrected analysis is shown in this Erratum.
 The remaining assignment analysis in (Benestan et al. 2015), conducted at the regional levels, were based on the proper THL method.

-This Erratum prompted us to develop a robust approach in the R language (R Core Team 2015) to achieve reproducible assignment analysis while accounting for the intrinsic nature of GBS/RADseq data analysis (Gosselin et al. 2016).
+This Erratum prompted Thierry Gosselin to develop a robust approach in the R language (R Core Team 2015) to achieve reproducible assignment analysis while accounting for the intrinsic nature of GBS/RADseq data analysis (Gosselin et al. 2016).
 Our approach takes advantage of GSI_SIM, a tool written in C and developed by Eric C. Anderson (Anderson et al. 2008; Anderson 2010) and is implemented in the R package **ASSIGNER** (Gosselin et al. 2016).

 The results presented in **this Erratum can be reproducing by following this tutorial**.